ForestOfLight/skyoobguide/docs/patched/pre-0.14.5.md

 Rainbow Spell
 {: .label .label-green }

-This glitch is basically [driving](../advanced/#drive--advanced-table-uber) with a rainbow spell.
+This glitch is basically [table driving](../../movement/multi-player/#table-drive) with a rainbow spell.
 It can easily be used in combination with a normal Drive.
 Simply place a rainbow instead of your table to be teleported to it.
 This is useful because rainbow spells can be placed at a much further distance than tables can.
 It will not make you follow where you drag the rainbow, but it will teleport you after you place it.
 Important: Make sure you do the Spell Saver method when placing the rainbow so that the spell doesn’t get used but the fake table is still placed.
 When you’re ready, just let go of your friend’s hand to stop the glitch.
 Your friend sitting at your table will not see themselves move when you place a fake rainbow but they will see you move.
 They can either warp to you or, when the glitch is still active, you can place your table normally to get them where you are.
 Something extra and interesting about this glitch is that it will always position the fake table completely horizontal, so it can be used as a clipping method as well.

 ---